vitormcruz/tome/README.md

     package: 'MyProject-Features'
 ```

-Then create methods for the scenario specification and implementation, there is no naming rule, you just need to annotate it with the <scenario> pragma:
+Then create methods for the scenario specification and implementation.
+There is no naming rules, just annotate it with the `<scenario>` pragma:

 ```smalltalk
 MyFeature >> Scenario_Method_Name
     <scenario>
 ```

-Tome provides the following basic API for a simple scenario:
+Tome provides the following basic API for simple scenarios:

 ```smalltalk
 MyFeature >> Simple_Scenario_Description